 System placements are driven by procedure growth in most markets.
 In geographies where da Vinci procedure adoption is in an early stage, system sales will precede procedure growth.
-System placements also vary due to seasonality.
-System revenue grew 15% to \$910.2 million in 2017; 10% to \$791.6 million in 2016; and 14% to \$721.9 million in 2015.
+System placements also vary due to seasonality largely aligned with hospital budgeting cycles.
+We typically place a higher proportion of annual system placements in the fourth quarter and a lower proportion in the first quarter as budgets are reset.
+System revenue grew 21% to \$1,127.1 million in 2018; 16% to \$928.4 million in 2017; and 11% to \$800.0 million in 2016.
 System revenue is also affected by the proportion of systems placed that are under operating lease arrangements, recurring operating lease revenue, operating lease buyouts, product mix, ASPs, and trade-in activities.